 Ole Savannah Southern Table and Bar

-Unfortunately, the Culinary Institute of America was closed for summer break, so the campus tour and meal at one of their restaurants will have to wait until.
+Unfortunately, the Culinary Institute of America was closed for summer break, so the campus tour and meal at one of their restaurants will have to wait until another time.

 We rented a car from Enterprise for the day to explore the area and revisit some places we haven’t been in years.
 We love enterprise, as they come pick you up and bring you home after you return your rental.